Ray Preston (American football)

-Raymond Preston (born January 25, 1954) is an American former professional football player who was a linebacker for nine years (1976–1984) with the San Diego Chargers of the National Football League (NFL).
+Raymond Newton Preston Jr. (born January 25, 1954) is an American former professional football player who was a linebacker for nine years from 1976 to 1984 with the San Diego Chargers of the National Football League (NFL).
 Preston played college football at Syracuse University, where he earned All-American honors in 1975 and was a team captain.
-He was drafted in the eleventh round of the 1976 NFL Draft by the Chargers.
+He was drafted in the eleventh round of the 1976 NFL draft by the Chargers.

 His son, Duke Preston, was an offensive lineman for the Dallas Cowboys.